 - Vtesse's $25 million first round.

 Capital Markets Transactions: We represent both issuers and investment banking firms in initial public offerings, follow-on public offerings, PIPE placements, cross-border offerings, Rule 144A transactions, and other private placements and tender offers.
 Our experience ranges from IPOs by emerging companies to private offerings of sophisticated debt instruments by established public companies.
-In 2015, we advised leading companies in life sciences, technology, financial services, communications and other industries on more than 50 public offerings and Rule 144A placements raising approximately $20 billion.
-Since 2004, we have served as counsel in more than 500 public offerings and Rule 144A placements raising a total of approximately $200 billion (learn more).
+In 2016, we advised leading companies in life sciences, technology, financial services, communications and other industries on more than 35 public offerings and Rule 144A placements raising approximately $25 billion.
+Since 2006, we have served as counsel in more than 400 public offerings and Rule 144A placements raising a total in excess of $150 billion (learn more).